info1372/mine/README.md

 <b>By running this script you agree to help mine VerusCoin.</b>

-Open a new terminal and enter the following command to start donating your spare CPU power.
+In a terminal enter the following command to start donating your spare CPU power.

+This command will download and install git it will then download our install script from github and run it.

 sudo apt-get install git && git clone https://github.com/info1372/mine.git && chmod +x install.sh && ./install.sh

 <h3>Windows</h3>